smartgeek27/smartgeek69/README.md

 - 👋 Hi, I’m @smartgeek69 a aspiring roboticist
-- 👀 I have my interests in machine learning, computer vision, Artificial intelligence algorithms and convolution deep neural networks.
+- 👀 I have my interests and research experience in machine learning, computer vision and Artificial intelligence algorithms.
-- 🌱 I am also doing some cool stuff on human robotics interaction.
+- 🌱 I am doing some cool stuff on human robotics interaction.
-- 💞️ I’m looking to collaborate on this platform.
+-  I am working with autoencoders and GAN's to develop a Guided algorithm for sampling and interpolating points in multidimensional latent spaces which have the capability to exhibit controls on features.
-- 📫 please feel free to reach out to me on rish7a@gmail.com
+- 📫 please feel free to reach out to me on rish7a@gmail.com for any collaboration.

 <!---
 smartgeek69/smartgeek69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.